spacebanana420/plunderer/README.md

 I am not distributing jars that include the whole runtime, that's why Scala is specifically necessary.

 ## How to use
-Launch the jar program with ```scala server.jar```.
+Launch the jar program with ```scala yakumo.jar```.
 You will be prompted to choose if you want to open a server or connect to one using the built-in client.

 ### Server
 The server requires a port, and defaults to 42069.